hachyderm/community/community.hachyderm.io/content/en/blog/incidents/2022-12-13-root-filesystem-full/index.md

 Full root filesystem on primary database server resulted in a cascading failure that first impacted Redis's ability to persist to disk which later resulted in 5XX responses on the edge.

+## Things that went well

+We had a place to organize, and folks on standby to respond to the incident.
+We were able to respond and recover in less than 10 minutes.
+We were able to document and more forward in less than 60 minutes.

+## Things that went poorly

+There was confusion about who had access to update `status.hachyderm.io` and this is still unclear.

+There was confusion about where redis lived, and which systems where interdependent upon redis in the stack.

+## Opportunities

+We need to harden our credential management process, and account management.
+We need to have access to our systems.

+We need global architecture, ideally observed from the systems themselves and not in a diagram.

+When an announcement is resolved, it removes the status entirely from UptimeRobot.
+We can likely improve this.

 ## Resulting Action

 #### @malte_j Cron cleanup scheduled